 Years prior, I was influenced by Og Mandino, Wallace Wattles, John Maxwell, Les Brown, Tony Robbins, and Francis Kong.

 I joined Toastmasters International to polish my speaking skills.
 During the first three years of my membership, I delivered more than 250 speeches.
 I got my DTM norm in 2011.
 I thought I would become the best motivational speaker in Asia and the best Jef Menguin in the world.

 Then, I got involved in consulting.

 For the Department of Education.
 I have trained school principals and teachers.
 I designed and implemented a professional development program for The Farm at San Benito.

 Clients started referring me to others.
 I started facilitating team-building workshops, presentation skills, customer service, supervisory training, stress management, time management, change management, personal development, and many more.

 But I learned something from the experience.

 I realized that I was not called to be another Og Mandino, John Maxwell, or Les Brown.
 They are great in what they do — and I could be like them too – but I want to do something else for the people I serve.

 My first company was Starfisher Asia People Development.
 I hired my first employee because a friend recommended a fresh graduate who needed job experience.
 During the first two years, the company grew beyond my expectations.

 In 2010, I started getting invitations to speak in other countries.
 Business was good so I hired 2, 4, then 2 more people.

 I thought the business will scale up.
 I got used to getting six-figure clients.
 I established joint-venture partnerships in Cebu City and in Davao City.

 Starfisher Asia almost folded in its fifth year and I had to let go of my best people.
-It took me a year to bounced back.
+It took me a year to bounce back.
 I had moderate success as a one-man business.
 I failed to grow my first business because I lack business acumen.

 And I grabbed it without question.